Al-Rashid Billah: Biography

+After the defeat of his father, caliph al-Mustarshid against the Seljuks in the battle of Hamadan in June 1135, he was forced to pay an undisclosed sum of war reparations, disband his forces and promise to never campaign again.
+His father, Al-Mustarshid was, however, murdered shortly after and al-Rashid billah rejected to pay the reparations in October 1135, likely because they were excessive.
+When the envoys of the Seljuk ruler of Iraq, Ghiyath ad-Din Mas'ud, insisted, al-Rashid had them ejected and was soon joined by commanders opposed to Mas'ud such as Imad al-Din Zengi while the Seljuk palace in Bagdhad was plundered.
+On 22 November the khutba was changed from invoking the name of Great Sultan Ahmad Sanjar and Sultan Mas'ud’s to the name of Dawud.
+Though Zengi was able to defeat the advance guard of Mas'ud, he retreated to Mosul upon realising that the caliph's commanders were in negotiations wit the sultan.

 Like his father, al-Mustarshid, al-Rashid made another failed attempt at independence (militarily) from Seljuk Turks.
 To avenge his father's death, he insulted the envoy of sultan Ghiyath ad-Din Mas'ud who came to demand a heavy largess, incited the mob to plunder his palace, and then, supported by Zengi, who was equally hostile to the sultan because of the murder of Dubais ibn Sadaqah, set up a rival sultan.
 Mas'ud hastened to the rebellious capital and laid siege to it.

+The siege began when the Seljuk ruler of Iraq, Ghiyath ad-Din Mas'ud, attacked the caliph al-Rashid Billah.
+During the siege, the populace of Baghdad rose in revolt against the caliph, plundering one of caliph's Palaces.
+In the end, al-Rashid fled the city for Mosul on 14 August and Mas'ud entered the city on 15 August.

-Baghdad, well defended by the river and its canals, resisted the attack; but in the end the caliph and Zengi, hopeless of success, escaped to Mosul.
-The sultan's power restored, a council was held, the caliph deposed, and his uncle al-Muqtafi was appointed as the new caliph.
+Baghdad was a well defended by the river and its canals, resisted the attack; but in the end the caliph and Zengi, hopeless of success, escaped to Mosul.
+The sultan's power restored, a council was held, the caliph deposed, and his uncle al-Muqtafi was raised to the throne instead by Mas'ud on 18 August, who then retired to the east.

+Death

 Al-Rashid fled to Isfahan where he was assassinated by a team of four Nizari Ismailis (Assassins) in June 1138.
 This was celebrated in Alamut for a week.

-Death

-Ar-Rashid was assassinated by a team of four Nizari Shia Ismailis (Assassins) in June 1138.

 A Mausoleum was built on his last resting place known as Al-Rashid Mausoleum is a historical mausoleum in Isfahan city.
 It dates back to the Later Abbasid era of Seljuqs and is located on the northern bank of Zayanderud beside the Shahrestan bridge.
 This structure is the burial place of Al-Rashid the 30th Abbasid Caliph, who left his palace and fled from Baghdad to Isfahan, when Mahmud captured Baghdad.
 Two years later, Al-Rashid was stabbed and killed by Hashshashins in 1138.
 The only decorative element of the mausoleum is a stucco Kufic inscription.